StuYarrow/WindyTracker/README.md

 # WindyTracker
-Embed Garmin InReach tracks overlaid on weather maps from Windy.com
+Embed InReach tracks overlaid on weather maps from Windy.com on your website